EngMoheb/Elevvo-Data-Analytics-Internship/Task 4/README.md

 - **Education Landscape**: The overall workforce skews towards higher education levels, with a strong representation of bachelor's and master's degree holders — but the proportion varies by country, hinting at differences in national education pipelines.

 - **Data Science Talent Profile**: Data‑science professionals lean heavily toward advanced degrees, suggesting employers in this field may prioritize postgraduate qualifications or that such roles attract candidates with deeper academic backgrounds.

-- **Market Specialization**: The leading five job markets reveal distinct role patterns — some are tech‑heavy, others show business or operations dominance — indicating that workforce development and recruitment strategies should be tailored to regional specializations.

 --------------------